 Under these services, the choice as well as the timings of the investment decisions would rest solely with the Portfolio Manager and the Portfolio Manager can exercise any degree of discretion in the investments or management of Assets of the Client.
 The Securities to be invested by the Portfolio Manager for Clients may differ from Client to Client.
 The Portfolio Manager's decision (taken in good faith) in deployment of the Client's fund's is absolute and final and can never be called in question or be open to review at any time during the currency of the Agreement or at any time thereafter except on the ground of fraud, conflict of interest or gross negligence.
-This right of the Portfolio Manager shall be exercised strictly in accordance with the relevant

-Acts, Regulations, guidelines and notifications in force from time to time.
-Periodical statements in respect to Client's Portfolio shall be sent to the respective Client.
+This right of the Portfolio Manager shall be exercised strictly in accordance with the relevant Acts, Regulations, guidelines and notifications in force from time to time.
+Statements in respect to Client's Portfolio shall be sent to the respective Client at a frequency not less than as determined by law.